piscinajs/piscina/README.md

 queue options are set as a property on the task, tasks with queue options cannot be submitted as JavaScript primitives).

+### Built-In Queues
-**New:** As of the next major release, Piscina introduces the `FixedQueue`, a more performant task queue implementation based on [`FixedQueue`](https://github.com/nodejs/node/blob/de7b37880f5a541d5f874c1c2362a65a4be76cd0/lib/internal/fixed_queue.js) from Node.Js project.
+Piscina also provides the `FixedQueue`, a more performant task queue implementation based on [`FixedQueue`](https://github.com/nodejs/node/blob/de7b37880f5a541d5f874c1c2362a65a4be76cd0/lib/internal/fixed_queue.js) from Node.js project.

 Here are some benchmarks to compare new `FixedQueue` with `ArrayTaskQueue` (current default).
 The benchmarks demonstrate substantial improvements in push and shift operations, especially with larger queue sizes.
 ```